100 Percent Disabled Veteran Home Loan

 Disabled veteran housing grants

-The Specially Adapted Housing (SAH) grant allows eligible borrowers to buy, build, or change their homes to meet their needs.
-However, they can only use this grant if they own the home and have a qualifying disability.
-The SAH grant offers up to $109,986 for 2023.
+- Specially Adapted Housing (SAH) Grant: This grant allows eligible borrowers to buy, build, or change their homes to meet their needs.
+However, you can only use this grant if you own the home and have a qualifying disability.
+The SAH grant offers up to $117,014 for 2024.

-You may also qualify for the Special Home Adaptation (SHA) grant, which allows you to buy, build, or change a primary residence as long as you plan to live in it for a long time.
-To qualify for this grant, borrowers or a family member must own the home, and the borrower must have a service-connected disability.
-The SHA grant offers a maximum of $22,036 for 2023.
+- Special Home Adaptation (SHA) Grant: This grant allows you to buy, build, or change a primary residence as long as you plan to live in it for a long time.
+To qualify, borrowers or a family member must own the home, and the borrower must have a service-connected disability.
+The SHA grant offers a maximum of $23,444 for 2024.

 You can use either grant up to six times throughout your lifetime, which allows you to take advantage of these benefits every time you purchase a new home with a VA loan.
 And depending on the changes required to your home, you can use only as much of the grant as you need.
 If you don’t use the full amount, you can use more later.